-”My life is public enough” Cathy Freeman on protecting 12yo daughter Ruby’s privacy
+”My life is public enough” Cathy Freeman on protecting 13yo daughter Ruby’s privacy

-It’s now 23 years on from the Sydney 2000 Olympics, which means two whole decades since Cathy Freeman’s iconic climb up floating stairs through parting water to light the rising cauldron.
+It’s now 24 years on from the Sydney 2000 Olympics, which means more than two whole decades since Cathy Freeman’s iconic climb up floating stairs through parting water to light the rising cauldron.

 That moment, and the Olympic glory that followed with her famous, almost supernatural performance in the 400m that saw her claim Olympic gold cemented Cathy as one of the greatest, most inspiring Australians of all time.

-Fifty-year-old Cathy has managed to navigate that adoration and fame over the years, turning her notoriety into exposure for the Cathy Freeman Foundation, a non-profit organisation that focuses on educational programs to help Aboriginal and Torres Strait Islander children fulfil their potential in school and beyond.
+Fifty-one-year-old Cathy has managed to navigate that adoration and fame over the years, turning her notoriety into exposure for Murrup (formerly the Community Spirit Foundation and prior to this the Cathy Freeman Foundation), a non-profit organisation that focuses on educational programs to help Aboriginal and Torres Strait Islander children fulfil their potential in school and beyond.
+Murrup is the Woi Wurrung word for ‘Spirit’,

-In tribute of the athlete’s impressive legacy, a grandstand in Sydney’s Olympic Park is being renamed in her honour, it was announced on September 15, 2023.
-Cathy was chosen by a public nomination to select a female athelete to name the stand after.
+In tribute of the athlete’s impressive legacy, a grandstand in Sydney’s Olympic Park was renamed in her honour in 2023.
+Cathy was chosen by a public nomination and now the Eastern Grandstand at Accor Stadium is officially known as the Cathy Freeman Stand.

 The private Olympian is loved by the Australian public

-The Olympic anniversary and the documentary, Freeman currently streaming on ABC iView means that the famously private Olympian is once again gaining huge public interest as her incredible grit, determination and groundbreaking performance both athletically and culturally are once again being celebrated.
+The Paris Olympics and the 2021 documentary, Freeman (currently streaming on ABC iView) means that the famously private Olympian is once again gaining public interest as we celebrate her incredible grit, determination and groundbreaking performance both athletically and culturally.

 But that story is the former Australian of the Year’s story and the protective mother has been making sure that Ruby gets to have her own story, to share or keep to herself as she sees fit.